Nova Scotia Liberals release platform with $1.08-billion in spending, tax cuts

 Among the millions in new spending is funding for low-income rental supplements and income assistance.

 Party officials said a promised rent supplement expansion beginning in 2018 is aimed at reducing the wait list for affordable housing by an additional 30 per cent.
-It would top up the total amount spent on the program to nearly $30-million a year by the fourth year of the Liberal plan.
+It would top up the total amount spent on the program to nearly $30 million a year by the fourth year of the Liberal plan.

 The current rent supplement is on average around $250, and officials said the plan could see a boost for those on the lowest incomes to the $300 to $400 range.

-Under the plan, the standardized household income assistance rate would be increased by an overall total of $20-million a year by the fourth year, with individual increases of two per cent on the rate for those who can work and five per cent for those who can’t work because of a disability.
-That would allow people to keep more of what they earn – as much as an additional $300 a month.
+Under the plan, the standardized household income assistance rate would be increased by an overall total of $20 million a year by the fourth year, with individual increases of two per cent on the rate for those who can work and five per cent for those who can’t work because of a disability.
+That would allow people to keep more of what they earn — as much as an additional $300 a month.

 “This is part of the evolution that is taking place ... to transform income assistance to make sure there is not a disincentive to join the workforce,” said McNeil.

-The platform also contains two significant shifts in health care that include allowing doctors to choose where and how they practice and a signalling that a Liberal government is open to creating more long term care beds if needed, although no numbers or costs were included.
+The platform also contains two significant shifts in health care that include allowing doctors to choose where and how they practise and a signalling that a Liberal government is open to creating more long term care beds if needed, although no numbers or costs were included.

 McNeil said the moves don’t mean the Liberals are moving away from either an emphasis on collaborative care models for areas that lack doctor coverage, or home care for seniors in order to keep people home longer.